telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-search.md

 The template property may be set to a string&mdash;for example `template: "foo"`&mdash;and each result would render `<li>foo</li>`.
 To make more intricate templates, you can use `#...#` to put in JavaScript and calculated the values.

-The example below demonstrates a better template.
+The following example demonstrates a better template.

 ###### Example